Explore Home Loans

 • What does that initial charge include?

-• Do you specialise in a certain type of property or property transaction?
+• Do they specialise in a certain type of property or property transaction?

 Some real estate agents or mortgage brokers might recommend conveyancers they’ve worked with in the past.
 You may want to go with them for convenience but remember you can always compare your options and explore alternatives.